Jinispeaks/JiniLearning/AWSVPC.md

 There are **two types of VPC Endpoints**:
 1. **Gateway Endpoint**: Used for AWS services like S3 or DynamoDB.
 2. **Interface Endpoint**: Creates a **network interface** (like a private doorway) in your VPC.
+** Gateway Endpoints: Best for high-throughput, cost-effective access to S3 and DynamoDB.
+Simple to set up with no extra costs.
+Interface Endpoints: Necessary for broad AWS services, custom services, or third-party services via PrivateLink.
+More complex, but versatile.**
 ---

 ### **3. What is an Interface (ENI) in Layman Terms?**